Ben 10 Versus the Universe: The Movie

-Ben 10 Versus the Universe: The Movie is a 2020 American animated superhero television film based on the 2016 TV series Ben 10, which serves as a reboot of the 2005 TV series of the same name created by Man of Action.
-Directed by Henrique Jardim and John McIntyre and written by Benjamin Lane, Chelsea McAlarney, Johnny Vu, André LaMilza, John Martinez, Josh Kim, Sarah Visel, Benjamin P. Carow and Kelly Turnbull, it stars Tara Strong, Montserrat Hernandez, David Kaye, John DiMaggio, Greg Cipes and Yuri Lowenthal.
-In this film, Ben travels around space to stop a new threat that can lead Earth to total destruction.
+Ben 10 Versus the Universe: The Movie is a 2020 American animated science fiction television film based on the 2016 TV series Ben 10, which serves as a reboot of the 2005 TV series of the same name created by Man of Action.
+Directed by Henrique Jardim and John McIntyre and written by Benjamin Lane, Chelsea McAlarney, Johnny Vu, André LaMilza, John Martinez, Josh Kim, Sarah Visel, Benjamin P. Carow, and Kelly Turnbull, it stars Tara Strong, Montserrat Hernandez, David Kaye, John DiMaggio, Greg Cipes, and Yuri Lowenthal.
+The events of the film take place after the final episode of the series.
+In this film, Ben travels around space to stop an impact event that can lead Earth to total destruction.

 A new Ben 10 film was officially announced by Cartoon Network in February 2020.
-The film's first trailer was shown on July 23, 2020, at San Diego Comic-Con at Home, a replacement to the 2020 edition, which was canceled due to the COVID-19 pandemic.
-It premiered on Cartoon Network on October 10, 2020, a day after a launch of a new video game called Ben 10: Power Trip.
+The film's first trailer was shown on July 23, 2020, at San Diego Comic-Con at Home, a replacement for the 2020 edition, which was canceled due to the COVID-19 pandemic.
+It premiered on Cartoon Network on October 10, 2020, a day after the launch of a new video game called Ben 10: Power Trip.